flag-UK

 World’s largest swim-up bar anyone?
 Inside Royal Caribbean’s new private beach club

-– READ MORE: Royal Caribbean & Celebrity unveil Royal Beach Club Santorini
+– READ MORE: Royal Caribbean unveils Royal Beach Club Santorini

-What will Royal Beach Club Paradise Island be like?
+What to expect at Royal Beach Club Paradise Island

 Slice of heaven

 Located on the western end of Paradise Island, the 17-acre Royal Beach Club delivers a cool combo of both exclusivity and all-inclusivity.
-Guests will enjoy access to everything from breathtaking beaches and luxurious cabanas to live music and island-inspired cuisine.
-Day passes, available from early next year, will include amenities like water taxi transport, food, beverages and much more.
+Guests can enjoy access to everything from breathtaking beaches and luxurious cabanas to live music and island-inspired cuisine.

-Crafted by local Bahamian architects and designers, the beach club’s style will be authentic to the destination, built from natural materials and decorated in vibrant colours.
+Crafted by local Bahamian architects and designers, the beach club’s style is authentic to the destination, built from natural materials and decorated in vibrant colours.

 Warm, turquoise waters invite lazy afternoons paddling, cocktail in hand, before kicking back on The Bahamas’ world-famous white sand beaches.
 For those with a more competitive spirit, the host of beach sports and activities on offer should get the blood pumping.